niksgurins/technicalAssessment1/README.md

 ## What I would do differently
 * The way I generate the tooltip on the Orders over Time graph isn't great.
 I basically append pieces of an svg to the focus area every time the cursor moves.
 I tried to see how it would react on a graph with more data and it crashed the app.
 Next time around I'd try to figure out a different way to do this.
-* If I had more time I would add functionality to the New view and Create new report buttons.
-I had a plan for the New view button to display a form within a modal where the user would select the different attributes for a new GraphView.
-I was also thinking the search bar could be used to search comments.
+* If I had more time I would add functionality to the Create new report button.
+I was also thinking about whatthe search bar could be used for.
+Perhaps to search the comments.
 * The pages under the Units section I wasn't too sure about but I would have tried to implement at least something for them.